 The Matisse Museum on the left, and the ruins of the ancient Roman coliseum straight ahead.
 Just behind the Matisse Museum is a great view of the ruins of the Roman Bath Complex, also a museum worth seeing.

 If you want to now visit the Chagall Museum, just pass the Regina and walk down the scenic tree-lined boulevard de Cimiez for 15-minutes (it’s all downhill).
-Or take Bus #15 toward Nice for 6 stops, to the Musee Chagall bus stop.
+Or take Bus #5 toward Nice for a couple of stops, to the Musee Chagall bus stop.

 See related page on the History of Nice: 21 Fascinating Facts About Nice

 - Back up to main History and Science Museums page